 The Inclusion & Diversity Advisory Board

-- Drive I&D initiatives that lead to positive change in gender balance in academic research
+- Drive I&D initiatives that lead to positive change in gender and race & ethnicity diversity and inclusion and geographic representation in academic research.

 Kumsal Bayazit was appointed Chief Executive Officer of Elsevier in February 2019.
 She has held multiple positions with RELX since 2004, most recently as Regional President Europe, Middle East and Africa at Reed Exhibitions.
 Before joining Reed Exhibitions in 2016, Kumsal was RELX Chief Strategy Officer, responsible for driving strategic initiatives, technology strategy and portfolio management.
 Prior to that she served in several operational and strategic roles with LexisNexis.